Pediatric Programs at St. Charles reach children who are in the hospital as well as those in our surrounding community.

-The Emergency Room at St. Charles Hospital provides care to children during critical moments and at times when children experience simpler yet urgent problems such as cuts and broken bones.
+The Emergency Room at St. Charles Hospital provides care to children during critical moments and at times when children experience simpler yet urgent problems.
 The emergency room is open 24 hours a day, 7 days a week.

 The St. Charles Outpatient Rehabilitation Network offers physical therapy, occupational therapy, and speech/language therapy for children, as well as early intervention and preschool services.
 All rehabilitation services are CARF-accredited, which is the highest level of accreditation available in rehabilitation.